 –iCIMS Chief People Officer Jewell Parkinson

-This is where the manufacturing industry is ahead of the curve, having dealt with skilled labor shortages for several years.
+This is where the manufacturing industry is ahead of the curve, having dealt with skilled labour shortages for several years.
 According to Deloitte and the Manufacturing Institute, that industry is facing a skill gap of up to 2 million workers by 2030. iCIMS data finds that downward trend is already significant; since January, manufacturing openings increased 44%, but applications for those openings were down 24%.
 To combat this gap, manufacturers are taking proactive steps to develop their own talent.

 In Washington state, the Aerospace Joint Apprenticeship Committee partners with Workforce Development Centers, local manufacturing and aerospace employers, as well as community and technical colleges to ensure the aerospace industry has a healthy worker pipeline.
-Employers like Ford, General Electric, and GM are bringing skill development programs entirely in-house and expanding them to up-skill existing employees.
+Employers like Ford, General Electric, and GM are bringing skill development programmes entirely in-house and expanding them to up-skill existing personnel.
 This helps ensure these manufacturers have a steady stream of workers to meet the exacting needs of their technologies, equipment, and production practices.